-This project was a pro-bono effort initiated by our team and it consists of a conceptual planning idea to create a transitional community in Haiti, infused with the notion of futbol as a catalyst for hope and a source of pride for an improved life.
-The project is purposefully grounded in the evident realities of limited infrastructure and resources available for residents.
-To develop the plan, we started with fundamental building blocks of a community, people and home.
+This project was a pro-bono effort initiated by our team that consisted of a conceptual planning idea to create a transitional community in Haiti, infused with the notion of futbol as a catalyst for hope and a source of pride for an improved life.
+The project was purposefully grounded in the evident realities of limited infrastructure and resources available for residents.
+To develop the plan, we started with fundamental building blocks of a community, people, and home.
 Six planning principles were developed around the idea of first creating a suitable home for residents, then building a strong sense of community around the habitat.
 Homes and their facing porches begin to create the fundamental source of community.
-A framework is developed to interconnect people and common necessities including a market, church, school, futbol academy, common farms, water points and waste points.
-The context area of the study was deeply affected by the earthquakes and living conditions are deplorable.
+A framework was developed to interconnect people and common necessities including a market, church, school, futbol academy, common farms, water points, and waste points.
+The context area of the study was deeply affected by the earthquakes and living conditions were deplorable.
 The pragmatism embedded in the plan provides a sense of reality for a transitional community in this devastated area.
 Embedding realistic solutions of necessary infrastructure heavily influenced the plan and increases the sense of community.

 Habitat for Humanity International

 Add widgets in Appearance → Widgets → Footer Widgets